jlblancoc/nanoflann/README.md

 This parameter is really ignored in `nanoflann`, but was kept for backward compatibility with the original FLANN interface.
 Just ignore it.

+### 2.3. `KDTreeSingleIndexAdaptorParams::n_thread_build`

+This parameter determines the maximum number of threads that can be called concurrently during the construction of the KD tree.
+The default value is 1.
+When the parameter is set to 0, `nanoflann` automatically determines the number of threads to use.

 -----

 ## 3. Performance